All Products

 FAQ

-pg_recvlogical is a native logic decoding tool for PostgreSQL.
-This tool uses the default test_decoding extension.
-The test_decoding extension is stored in the contrib/test_decoding directory of the PostgreSQL source code package.
-We recommend that you compile the PostgreSQL source code and install PostgreSQL.
-Then, you can find the pg_recvlogical tool in the /bin directory of the installation path of PostgreSQL.
-For more information about how to install PostgreSQL from source code, see Installation from Source Code.
+pg_recvlogical is a native logical decoding tool for PostgreSQL.
+This tool uses the default test_decoding extension, which is stored in the contrib/test_decoding directory of the PostgreSQL source code package.
+The tool must be run as the postgres user (su - postgres).
+If the command is not found, compile and install PostgreSQL from source code — the tool is in the /bin directory of the installation path.
+See Installation from source code.

-You can set the wal_keep_segments parameter to the default value 128 to reduce the number of saved files.
-For more information about how to modify instance parameters, see Modify the parameters of an ApsaraDB RDS for PostgreSQL instance.
+Set wal_keep_segments to its default value of 128 to reduce the number of retained WAL files.
+See Modify the parameters of an ApsaraDB RDS for PostgreSQL instance.